fabian-born/fabian-born.github.io/_posts/2025-05-27-FSxN-MultiProtocol.md

 vserver services unix-user create -vserver filestore -user jodoe -id <AD uidNumber> -primary-gid <AD gidNumber>
 ```

-6. Mount the exports / shares
+### Mount the exports / shares
-Especially in the AD and NFSv4 context, it is important to work with the correct DNS names. **note** for mounting use the active directory dns name and not the management name from the AWS console!
+Especially in the AD and NFSv4 context, it is important to work with the correct DNS names. **Note** for mounting use the active directory dns name and not the management name from the AWS console!

 The file system can now be mounted.
 ```